• Safety checks before you take to the road these holidays

 Tyre pressure influences many important characteristics of the car’s performance, such as: driving comfort, directional stability, cornering, braking grip and longevity, plus the general handling behaviour.
 Check your tyre pressures at least once a month, after all the air at a fuel station is probably the only free commodity you can get there now days.

 Driving with incorrect tyre pressure will have a negative influence on one or more of these important characteristics.
 Over-inflation could have a negative effect on driving comfort and vehicle handling behaviour, while under-inflation could see a negative impact on steering response, driving safety (in severe underinflation situations), economy (higher fuel consumption) and tyre durability or irregular wear.

 Correct tyre pressures are the easiest way to save money on fuel and to prolong the life of your tyres.
 It is recommended that you check them on a regular basis as part of a regular maintenance routine to ensure your car always performs at its best.

 Correct tyre pressures also helps with even wear but more importantly your tyres should not run too low in pressure so as to avoid a possible blow out or a potential accident.

 Give your tyres a quick check today and remember to check them again within the next month or so!

 It is a fact of life that tyres wear.
-Continental recommends that tyres are changed when the remaining amount of tread is at 3mm as it is the optimum time to do so.
-Allowing tread depth to fall below this measurement will severely affect the safety of the vehicle, particularly in wet conditions.
+Allowing tread depth to fall below 1.6mm will severely affect the safety of the vehicle, particularly in wet conditions.
 Tests have shown that breaking ability is severely impacted leading to higher risks of accidents.
 The legal tread depth limit in Australia is 1.6mm, and tyres should be changed immediately.